 If you don’t qualify, mail a paper application

-If you can’t register for a my Social Security account, it’s time to ask, “What do I need to get a replacement Social Security card?”
+If you can’t register for my Social Security account, it’s time to ask, “What do I need to get a replacement Social Security card?”

 You need to mail a completed application for a Social Security card along with documents to show your citizenship and prove your identity to your local SSA office.
 The following documents are needed for your application: